How to choose tiles for your bathroom in Sydney

 What waste should I use?

 Smart wastes look nice, but do not supply sufficient room for water to flow quickly out of the shower.
 Strip grates look good too, but they are prone to leaking and create many opportunities for water to escape the shower area.
+If you are in queensland, we recommend Gold Coast Leaking Showers.

 A standard waste that is as open as possible is the best solution for shower wastes.
 In the bathroom, you can use a smart waste, but you need to let your tiler know before beginning to screed so that height allowances can be made to ensure the waste fits, as they come in many different sizes and thicknesses.